nirajnagrale/MemStream/readme.md

 Run:cp_engine /etc/cpp-pipeline/config.json

 # Engine
-Engine starts the pipeline mentioned in json file and validates DAG and passes --input and --output  parameter which are inputs to the particular nodes
+  Engine starts the pipeline mentioned in the JSON file and validates DAG and passes --input and --output  parameters which are inputs to the particular nodes

 # Nodes
-Every node is designed in such a way that the main thread pull and pushes into the socket and worker thread either process and notifies the main thread.
+  Every node is designed so that the main thread pulls and pushes into the socket, and the worker thread processes and notifies the main thread.

-Every
-# helper Scripts
+# Helper Scripts
 1. controller.py
   Tell RandomGeneratorNode to send future samples either to the TCP or the UDP outlet.
   run: python3 controller.py TCP|UDP|BOTH

 2. udp_client.py

-connects with UdpSocket node to receive the data from the port mentioned in config.json.
-Also change the port in udp_client.py file accordingly
+  connects with the UdpSocket node to receive the data from the port mentioned in config.json.
+Also, change the port in the  udp_client.py file accordingly
   run: python3 udp_client.py

 3. ws_client.py

-connects with TcpSocket node to receive the data from the port mentioned in config.json.
-Also change the port in ws_client.py file accordingly
+  connects with the TcpSocket node to receive the data from the port mentioned in config.json.
+Also, change the port in the  ws_client.py file accordingly
   run: python3 ws_client.py